austinsonger/CSJ/using-hping3.md

 #### Sending Data with hping3

 > Using hping you can pretty much send whatever data you want in the packets created by hping3
+>
+> * **-E **switch enables us to denote a file we want to use to fill the payload of the packet.
+>
+> We are concerned that this malware might be detected by the IDS.
+We could use the fragmentation switch and load the malware across multiple packets where it will be reassembled by the target, while evading the IDS or AV software.